 At St. Andrew's Primary School, we believe mathematics is an integral part of children's development throughout school, right from an early age.
 We intend on delivering a curriculum which:

-- Allows children to be a part of creative and engaging lessons that will give them a range of opportunities to explore mathematics following a mastery curriculum approach. - Gives each pupil a chance to believe in themselves as mathematicians and develop the power of resilience and perseverance when faced with mathematical challenges. - Recognises that mathematics underpins much of our daily lives and therefore is of paramount importance in order that children aspire and become successful in the next stages of their learning. - Engages all children and entitles them to the same quality of teaching and learning opportunities, striving to achieve their potential, as they belong to our school community and family. - Makes rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems. - Recognises the new EYFS framework and the early learning goals for maths, including the importance of subitising. - Provides equal opportunities for children to apply their mathematical knowledge to other subjects (cross-curricular links). - Builds curiosity and a sense of adventure and wonder. - Makes maths accessible to all children at St. Andrew's and provides a stimulating, challenging and fun learning experience in every lesson. - Engages parents with maths and keeps them informed of their children's learning and development and the strategies they use. - Engages and informs the Governors of maths teaching and learning and development within St. Andrew's, through classroom visits, reports and discussions.
+- Allows children to be a part of creative and engaging lessons that will give them a range of opportunities to explore maths following a mastery curriculum approach. - Gives each pupil a chance to believe in themselves as mathematicians and develop the power of resilience and perseverance when faced with mathematical challenges. - Recognises that mathematics underpins much of our daily lives and therefore is of paramount importance in order that children aspire and become successful in the next stages of their learning. - Engages all children and entitles them to the same quality of teaching and learning opportunities, striving to achieve their potential, as they belong to our school community and family. - Makes rich connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems. - Recognises the new EYFS framework 2021 and the early learning goals for maths, including the importance of subitising. - Provides equal opportunities for children to apply their mathematical knowledge to other subjects (cross-curricular links). - Builds curiosity and a sense of adventure and wonder. - Allows the children to see the relevance of maths and where it relates to the real world. - Makes maths accessible to all children at St. Andrew's and provides a stimulating, challenging and fun learning experience in every lesson. - Engages parents with maths and keeps them informed of their children's learning and development and the strategies they use. - Engages and informs the Governors of maths teaching and learning and development within St. Andrew's, through classroom visits, reports and discussions. - Promotes maths at St. Andrew's through the use of the school website and class and whole school displays.

-- Promotes maths at St. Andrew's through the use of the school website and class and whole school displays. - Keeps all staff informed of the latest developments in maths through CPD and the whole school INSET. - Enables and provides regular teacher development through in class observations and critical feedback by the subject lead and SLT - Is in line with the expectations in the National Curriculum 2014.
+- Keeps all staff informed of the latest developments in maths through CPD and the whole school INSET. - Enables and provides regular teacher development through in class observations and critical feedback by the subject lead and SLT - Is in line with the expectations in the National Curriculum 2014.

-Implementation
+Maths Implementation: